 Eating healthy is the main idea behind eating dry fruits.
-A handful of kaju-kishmish aur badaam will help to keep going through the day.
+A handful of kaju-kishmish and badaam will help to keep going through the day.

 4. Cooked food –

-Light food is prepared to be eaten in starting of the day to keep you active throughout the day.
+Light food is prepared to be eaten at the starting of the day to keep you active throughout the day.
 It can be any cooked food like vegetables with chapati.

 5. Fresh fruits –

-Fruits is healthy and fibrous and will make you stay full and hydrated longer.
+Fruits are healthy and fibrous and will make you stay full and hydrated longer.

 Mothers-in-law (Sasu) give their daughters-in-law (bahu) this sumptuous food called ‘Sargi’ to eat before sunrise, as the fast starts before sunrise and ends only after worshiping the moon at night.
 It is a tough fast, as the women do not take any food or water.